tenerk/EV_Analysis/README.md

 ## Additional Resources

-Within the Interactive Map - Folium folder within the repository, there is a Python Script and Jupyter Notebook provided to transform the static output into an interactive HTML link using `folium`.
+Within the `/Interactive Map - Folium folder within the repository/`, there is a Python Script and Jupyter Notebook provided to transform the static output into an interactive HTML link using `folium`.
 No additional data is required and the environment.yml file is consistent.